apache/nuttx/Documentation/applications/nsh/nsh.rst

        `--init.d/
             `-- rcS
+            `-- rc.sysinit

      Where rcS is the NSH start-up script.
+     Where rc.sysinit is the NSH system init script.

   -  NSH will then mount the ROMFS file system at ``/etc``, resulting in::